nextcloud/documentation/user_manual/files/access_webgui.rst

 .. figure:: ../images/users-files.png

-ownCloud version 7 can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
+ownCloud can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
 Hover your cursor over a file or folder to expose the controls for the following operations:

+Favorites
+  Click the star to the left of the file icon to mark it as a favorite.

 Pencil icon
   Rename a file or folder.
 This does not alter the filename on the original